Home

 Drift Net or Fishing Buoy Transmitters

-These transmitters send periodic identifiers that repeat along with a carrier and long pauses.
-They generally have numbers in the identifier, repeat the identifier in groups of three, and then have long silent periods.
+These transmitters send periodic identifiers that repeat.
+Generally they repeat with three ID's, followed by a long steady carrier, and a very long pause of no signal.
 They are battery powered and low power, but they can be heard for hundreds or thousands of miles.
 They are most frequently found between 1.8 and 3.6 MHz, and are very common on the 160-meter band.

-The identifier has nothing to do with the location, it is something programmed by the manufacturer, installer, or his technical support.
-They often contain a receiver and can be turned off and on remotely by the owner.
+The identifier has nothing to do with the location, it is programmed by the manufacturer, installer, or by the fisherman with adequate technical support.
+This transmitter contains a receiver, and can be turned off and on remotely by the owner.

-The same is true for illegal fishing vessel transmitters.
-They often coordinate operation on or near a beacon's frequency on USB.
+The same is true for illegal fishing vessel voice communications transmitters.
+Illegal marine operations often occur on 160 and 80 meters.
+The fishermen often coordinate operation on or near a beacon's frequency using USB.
 They often take the hint they are operating illegally when they hear legal activity on or near their frequency.
-Illegal marine operations often occur on 160 and 80 meters.
 It isn't always the Japanese or Korean boats that are problem, there are fishing boats based out of Canada and the United States operating on illegal frequencies.

 Hit Counter since 11 Feb 2007